 Where to start?
-We’ve all heard that soy is a health food – a great source of protein, a substitute for meat and milk.
+We have all heard that soy is a health food – a great source of protein, a substitute for meat and milk.
 It is the backbone of a vegetarian diet and has launched a whole new wave of “health foods”.
 Unfortunately most of these new creations are not healthy and in many cases one could argue if they are even food!
 The truth is that soy consumption is hazardous to your health.
 The soy industry spends millions of dollars creating new products and marketing them.
 Studies are cited to “support” the health claims.
 Of course the more the study is investigated, the more the inconsistencies and inaccuracies become apparent.
-For an excellent expose on the soy industry I highly recommend the book The Whole Soy Story: The Dark Side of America’s Favorite Health Food by Kaayla Daniel, PhD.
+For an excellent expose on the soy industry we highly recommend the book The Whole Soy Story: The Dark Side of America’s Favorite Health Food by Kaayla Daniel, PhD.
 Or, on the web visit The Weston A. Price Foundation at www.westonaprice.org.
-For this article I’m going to focus on three key reasons why soy is not good for you.
-For a more complete list and more details I refer you to the book and the web site.
+This article focuses on three key reasons why soy is not good for you.
+For a more complete list and more details see the book and the web site.

 1. Soy is bad for your thyroid.
 Soy contains goitrogens – substances that suppress thyroid function by inhibiting your body’s ability to make thyroid hormones and may cause hypothyroidism (low thyroid function).
 The thyroid is responsible for metabolism.
 Impaired metabolism can result in weight gain, fatigue and diminished sex drive.
 Soy consumption has also been linked to thyroid cancer in adults and autoimmune thyroid disease in infants.